 - Guidelines Central has an extensive library of guidelines and this link is to neurology section

-For the future, neurochecklists is now live.
-Learn more about it in my blog post What is the secret of neurochecklists?
+For the future, I believe Neurochecklists is the way to go.
 Check it out and leave some feedback:

 Looking for more?
 The Queen Square Library resources page of University College London (UCL) Queen Square Library has several helpful links.